Housing | Conditions

 Loading

-About 1-3% of survey respondents report that they still live in a hotel.
-Additionally, almost a quarter are in temporary housing without assistance and about 12% are staying with family and friends or are currently unhoused.
+More than 30% of survey respondents are in temporary housing without assistance and about 20% are staying with family and friends or are currently unhoused.
 The largest share of displaced residents are living in other types of temporary housing and receive some form of assistance, either from FEMA, the State of Hawai‘i, or community organizations.
-This data shows that nearly a year and a half after the fires, there is still a significant gap in housing assistance, which would only grow if FEMA funding is reduced or eliminated in the next 4 years.
+If FEMA funding was recently extended for another year providing continued support for the more than a third of fire-affected households still living in FEMA-assisted housing.

 Do fire-impacted people live in crowded conditions?